Understanding

 Don't dismiss their feelings or pressure them to go back to sleep immediately.
 Let them process at their own pace.

-When They Occur During Sleep
+When They Usually Occur During Sleep

 Hypnogram - Typical 8-hour sleep cycle